Luara Brandao

 TRUSTED BY

-HER IMPACT IN THE MUSIC INDUSTRY
+HER IMPACT IN THE FILM INDUSTRY

-"My work exists to amplify Afro-Latinx and QTBIPOC voices through visual arts, music, and cultural storytelling — reclaiming space, rewriting narratives, and building bridges across continents.”
+"My work exists to amplify Afro-Latinx and QTBIPOC voices through visual arts, music, and cultural storytelling

 Creative Services